This FAQ is a work in progress and will be changed as the SGP evolves.

 I’m interested!
 What now?

-The SGP is still a fledgling path, but we currently have a facebook group dedicated to discussing its development here.
+The SGP is still a fledgling path, but we currently have online discussion groups on facebook and discord.
+See the ‘get involved’ page for more information.